-Have a conversation with a male friend, family member or colleague about healthy masculinity and being ‘a man’.
+Have a conversation with a male friend, family member or colleague about being a man and healthy masculinity.

 Some ideas to get you started:

-- Discuss how the media is dominated with images/stories of the ideal man as someone who is rewarded for fighting by getting the girl as a prize.
+- Discuss how the media portrays the ideal man as someone who is rewarded for fighting, and who wins a woman as the prize.
 Reflect on how this might affect the health and wellbeing of both men and women.

-- Identify men who you think demonstrate healthy and alternative forms of masculinity.
-These might be men who express emotions, are nurturing, are active fathers, take on non-traditional roles or tasks, and have healthy sex lives that are based on consent and mutual enjoyment.
+- Identify men who you think show a healthy masculinity.
+They might express emotions, be nurturing, be active fathers, take on non-traditional roles or tasks, have sex lives that are based on consent and mutual enjoyment.
 Discuss why you admire these men.

 How does it help?

-Research demonstrates that “levels of violence against women are significantly and consistently higher in societies, communities and relationships where there are more rigid distinctions between the roles of men and women” and that “men who hold traditional, hierarchical views about gender roles and relationships are more likely to perpetrate violence against women.
-(Our Watch, 2015: 25).
+Research shows that ‘levels of violence against women are significantly and consistently higher in societies, communities and relationships where there are more rigid distinctions between the roles of men and women’ (Our Watch, 2015: 25).

-Promoting healthy, alternative and diverse masculinities is an important part of preventing men’s violence against women.
+Promoting healthy, alternative and diverse masculinities is important for preventing men’s violence against women.

 Keep the conversation going about healthy masculinity with the men in your life: